Our Holy Portion - A Place For Our Houses And A Place For The Sanctuary

 It is this - “it shall be a place for their houses and a holy place for the sanctuary.”

 In Ezekiel’s case, this “holy portion” was the most highly favored piece of land for all of God’s people, a tract of land directly adjacent to the temple.
 The inner court priest’s “holy portion” was to have their houses right next to God’s sanctuary.
 Those who ministered to the Lord literally were the people closest to the Lord on the whole earth.

-As New Covenant priests to our God, we are privileged to receive and realize this same truth, of a “holy portion” granted to us by our God, Who actually desires for us to live as close as can be to His presence and sanctuary.
+As new covenant priests to our God, we are privileged to receive and realize this same truth, of a “holy portion” granted us by our God, Who actually desires for us to live as close as can be to His presence and sanctuary.

 This is an amazing grace indeed, made freely available to whosoever will come from within the body of Christ.